Last Updated: 5/5/2013 6:25:09 PM

 - All-time rankings are division-specific, whereas the current rankings are division-adjusted.
 Therefore, a fighter CAN be ranked in more than one division.

 - Longevity at or near the top of the division plays a huge role in where a fighter is ranked.
-All of the rankings are career-long, with the exception of the division dominance list, which ranks fighters based on their most dominant period.
-Only extreme cases of past-prime bad performances are mostly excused from the rankings.
 Divisional strength is also a large factor in accumulating all-time ranking points.

 - Head-to-head results have a minor, but direct effect.